-PHM Canada has signed on to a joint statement produced by the Ontario Health Coalition on the upcoming Ontario provincial election.
-It contains key health care issues
+PHM Canada has signed on to a joint statement produced by the Ontario Health Coalition on the upcoming Ontario provincial election that pertains to key health care issues.

 To view the letter and to sign on, please click here.

 The crisis that COVID-19 has presented, cast an unflinching light on all of us.
 Heroic efforts have been made by public health, public servants, public hospitals, and hundreds of thousands of health care workers at every level.
 Selflessness and self-sacrifice have been demonstrated by so many.
 Our public health care system and our society have shown extraordinary resilience even after decades of planned undercapacity.

 Like nothing we have experienced, COVID-19 has brought to the forefront the immeasurable value of public health care in Canada and its foundational principles of equity and compassion.
 Through the pandemic we have been moved by the countless acts that we have witnessed of care, social solidarity and love by families, communities, local businesses, our health care institutions.

 At the same time, COVID-19 has laid bare unconscionable inequities and shortfalls in care for the elderly; patients waiting for diagnosis, treatment and care across our health care system; people with chronic conditions and the immunocompromised; low income and racialized communities; and other vulnerable people who face discrimination.
 In particular, the suffering of the residents and staff in long-term care has indelibly marked the soul of our province.
 It is in the memory of those we have lost, and in support of those who have experienced the terrible toll of COVID-19 in our province, that we issue this statement.
 We hope that it will contribute to righting the injustices they have experienced and will result in fundamental reform of and improvements to health care in our province.

 “We the undersigned call on all political parties in Ontario to commit to the following in this provincial election: